-The Pennsylvania median income has increased again for most families as of November 1, 2016.
-Increases in the median income allow debtors qualify for Chapter 7 bankruptcy.
+The Pennsylvania median income will increase again for most families as of May 1, 2020. although there are some decreases on the lower end.
+Increases in the median income allow debtors to qualify for Chapter 7 bankruptcy.
 This increase should also help some debtors avoid the bankruptcy means test entirely.
 For Chapter 13 debtors, the median income determines whether the debtor may enter a thirty-six or sixty month Chapter 13 plan.

 The latest Pennsylvania median income numbers are as follows:

 |Individual||Family of 2||Family of 3||Family of 4||Family of 5||Family of 6*|